wtg/shuttletracker/README.md

 ### Environment variables

 Most keys can be overridden with environment variables.
-The variables names usually take the format `SECTION_KEY`.
-For example, overriding database's Mongo URL could be done with a variable named `POSTGRES_URL`.
+The variables names usually take the format `PACKAGE_KEY`.
+For example, overriding the iTRAK updater's update interval could be done with a variable named `UPDATER_UPDATEINTERVAL`.

+#### Database URL

+The database URL is a special case.
+Following the above convention, it can be set with `POSTGRES_URL`.
+However, for ease of deployment on Dokku, it can also be set with `DATABASE_URL`.

 ## Administrators